saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ### INPACT™ Dimension Focus: Natural (N)

-Chapter 5 primarily addresses the **Natural (N)** dimension of INPACT™—the need for agents to understand and respond in natural language.
+Chapter 5 primarily addresses the **Natural (N)** dimension of INPACT™, the need for agents to understand and respond in natural language.
 This dimension had the largest gap at Echo Health Systems after foundation completion.

 At Week 4 (end of Chapter 4), Echo's INPACT™ score was 42/100: